Rogue is under Reconstruction!

 When you become a swashbuckler at 3rd level, you learn how to land a strike without reprisal.

 When you hit a creature with a melee or ranged attack, you gain a bonus to your armour class against that creature equal to your Charisma modifier until the beginning of your next turn.
-You cannot use this feature if you wear medium or heavy armour or if you wield a shield.
+You do not gain this benefit if your wear heavy armour or wield a shield.

 Rakish Combatant